NelsonBN/demo-dotnet-serilog-aws-cloudwatch/README.md

 ...
 ```

-- Use the key `Logging.Region` the set the AWS region for CloudWatch.
+- Use the key `Serilog.Region` the set the AWS region for CloudWatch.
-- Use the key `Logging.LogGroup` the set group name for logs in CloudWatch.
+- Use the key `Serilog.LogGroup` the set group name for logs in CloudWatch.